Building the model 4-stroke combustion engine from Smithsonian

 There’s a half-dozen pages dedicated to how it all works in the manual, which goes great with the model.
 You absolutely cannot help reading it without thinking, how in the world did we ever get this to work?!
 Your car is literally exploding gasoline (in very small amounts) 50x a second!

-Nearly every day since we made it, Luke fires it up and watches it go.
-Unfortunately, they didn’t include an on/off switch, and he keeps forgetting to remove the batteries.
+Nearly every day since we made it, one of my kids fires it up and watches it go.
+Unfortunately, they didn’t include an on/off switch, and they keep forgetting to remove the batteries.
 You’re supposed to unplug the jacks when you’re done, but since the one crumbled I had to glue it to the side of the battery compartment.
 We’ve gone through more batteries than usual this week. :)

 Here’s a short video of the finished product.
 Sounds like a washing machine, but everything works!
 You can see the pistons moving up and down, and the spark plugs firing when the pistons are near the top (end of the compression cycle).